 Russian Jewish literature: affirmation of an identity or assimilation?

-By Boris Czerny, lecturer in Russian languages and civilization, department of Slavic studies, University of Caen Basse-Normandie and Ariel Sion, head of the library of the Shoah Memorial / CDJC.
+By Boris Czerny, senior lecturer in Russian languages and civilization, department of Slavic studies, university of Caen Basse-Normandie and Ariel Sion, head of the library of the Mémorial de la Shoah / CDJC.

 Register on the Memorial website